Astrid Jorgensen: Recognition

 Jorgensen was awarded the 2019 Queensland Community Foundation Emerging Philanthropist of the Year as a result of her charitable work with Pub Choir.

 She was a 2020 Queensland Young Australian of the Year nominee.

 In 2021 she was named one of the 40 Under 40 Most Influential Asian-Australians by the Asian-Australian Leadership Summit.

 In the King’s Birthday Honours on 12 June 2023, Jorgensen was awarded a Medal of the Order of Australia (OAM).

+In 2024 Jorgensen was presented with the Distinguished Young Alumni Award by the University of Queensland.